 - Robotic End Effectors

 Why is CNC Machining the best process for producing Robotic parts?

-In addition to the economic benefits of using CNC Machining to produce custom parts, over other molding or additive processes, there are a number of key reasons why CNC machining is the process of choice.
+In addition to the economic benefits of using CNC Machining to produce custom parts, over other moulding or additive processes, there are a number of key reasons why CNC machining is the process of choice.

 Firstly, lead times for CNC machined parts are comparatively lower than many other processes.
-From design to final part can take as little as a few hours.
+From design to the final part can take as little as a few hours.
 This allows for the rapid iteration and refinement that many custom robotic applications require.

 Secondly, dimensional accuracy is vital in robotics.
 Robots often work between fixed points in space and can’t accept large deviations in dimensional accuracy.
 At Get It Made, we offer CNC Machining to a standard tolerance of ±0.05mm, and higher tolerances on request.
 This is crucial for applications that demand precise and highly repeatable movements.

 Finally, CNC Machining allows for the surface finish to be controlled precisely.
 In many robotic cases where gripping or suction is required, part flatness and surface roughness are critical properties.
 CNC Machining can produce parts to a surface roughness of Ra 0.8μm and even lower with additional finishing processes.

 What materials are used for Robotic parts?

 Firstly, parts for robotic applications often have a requirement to be strong, tough and lightweight.
 Materials such as aluminium have ideal characteristics and can easily be machined using CNC Machining.

 Similarly, POM (also known as Delrin and Acetal) is commonly used for robotic parts.
 Easy to machine, it is known for its low friction, high stiffness and superior dimensional stability.
 As a low-cost plastic, it is also a very economical option.